Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 - Browsersync (live reload and synchronised browser testing)
 - Concatenation and minification of CSS and JavaScript files
-- Static asset revisioning by appending content hash to filenames for production builds
-- Proper browser caching
 - Asset management is done by Bower (and Composer if you need serverside libraries)
 - Deployment with rsync